goebelmeier/rscp2mqtt-addon/README.md

 ## Authors & contributors

-The original setup of this repository is by [Franck Nijhof][frenck].
+The original setup of this repository is by [Timo Reimann][goebelmeier].

 For a full list of all authors and contributors, check [the contributor's page][contributors].

 ## We have got some Home Assistant add-ons for you

 Want some more functionality to your Home Assistant instance?

-We have created multiple add-ons for Home Assistant.
-For a full list, check out our [GitHub Repository][repository].
+There are multiple add-ons for Home Assistant.
+For a full list, check out the [GitHub Repository][ha-addon-repository].

 ## License

 MIT License

-Copyright (c) 2017-2023 Franck Nijhof
+Copyright (c) 2023 Timo Reimann

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal